 Interviewer: CBS news, Business Analyst, Jill Schlesinger is here with what financial strategies we can learn from this movement.

 Jill: “Good morning”

-Let me save it as much as I possibly can.
-And then I may be able to retire early.
-But I think really what they’re talking about is have control, be able to have maybe a second career that is meaningful.
+Let me save it as much as I can.
+And then I may retire early.
+But I think really what they’re talking about is having control, be able to have maybe a second career that is meaningful.
 A lot of the founders of this movement really talk about this is around happiness and you don’t find happiness by buying a lot of stuff”.